Proksima/quandl/README.md

   API.
 The deserializer need the names to match to work properly, thus you will see `Order::asc` instead of the more readable `Order::Ascending`.

-* The `Data` and `DataAndMetadata` structs are messy because it needs to match the serialization returned by Quandl.
-If it wasn't of this limitation the `DatasetMetadata` struct would be reused and the fields would be better organized.

 Some other design choices of this crate includes

 * No runtime checking of the query created.
 This crate makes it as hard as statically possible